Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment

 \section{Introduction}

-The current paper focuses on estimating heterogeneous treatment effects based on covariates in the context of two-arm randomized controlled trials (RCTs) with multiple (correlated) binary outcome variables.
-Such RCTs are randomized experiments with subjects being assigned at random to either an experimental or a control group, often having the objectives a) to evaluate whether an experimental treatment is superior or inferior to a control condition; b) to inform assignment to eligible subjects in practice \citep{FDA2016}.
-Although RCTs are broadly applicable to experimental research in general, we focus on the health domain and to refer to psychological and medical interventions in the broad sense with the word treatment.
+The current paper focuses on estimating treatment effects among populations, subpopulations, and individual patients in the context of two-arm randomized controlled trials (RCTs) with multiple (correlated) binary dependent variables.
+Such RCTs are randomized experiments with subjects being assigned at random to either an experimental or a control group, often having the objectives a) to evaluate whether an experimental treatment is superior or inferior to a control condition; and b) to inform the prescription of treatments to patients in (clinical) practice \citep{FDA2016}.
+Although RCTs are broadly applicable to experimental research in general, we focus on the health domain and use the word \enquote{treatment} to refer to psychological and medical interventions in the broad sense.
 These interventions include - but are not limited to - behavioral therapies, pharmacological support, and other experimental types of care.

-These trials often assess multiple types of (clinical) events (e.g. quitting substance abuse, death), functional measures (e.g. memory decline, ability to walk), and disease symptoms (e.g. fatigue, anxiety) \citep{FDA2017}, which can provide multidimensional insights into the effects of a treatment.
-Including such comprehensive insights can improve correspondence between statistical and clinical decision-making, since multiple effects of the intervention can be combined and weighted in various ways to provide a single statistical decision regarding superiority or inferiority \cite[e.g.][]{Pocock1987,OBrien1984,Murray2016}.
-Whereas performing multiple univariate analyses on individual outcomes is a common strategy, a single multivariate analysis takes correlations into account and can be statistically preferable \citep{Senn2007,Ristl2018,FDA2017,Murray2016}.
-Multivariate analysis has the potential to reduce decision errors: Correlations influence the sample sizes required for decision-making with prespecified error rates and provoke under- or overpowerment when falsely omitted \citep{Chow2017,Kavelaars2020,Sozu2010,Xiong2005}.
+Such RCTs often assess multiple types of (clinical) events (e.g., quitting substance abuse, death), functional measures (e.g., memory decline, ability to walk), or disease symptoms (e.g., fatigue, anxiety) \citep{FDA2017}.
+Studying multiple dependent variables in RCTs is useful, since multiple dependent variables provide multidimensional insights into the effects of a treatment and since analyzing multiple dependent variables together has the potential to improve the connection between clinical and statistical desicion-making.
+More specifically, multiple effects of the intervention can be combined and weighted in various ways to provide a single statistical decision regarding superiority or inferiority, similar to decisions regarding treatment prescription made by therapists or clinicians \cite[e.g.,][]{Pocock1987,OBrien1984,Murray2016}.
+Whereas performing multiple univariate analyses on individual dependent variables is a common strategy to deal with data from multiple dependent variables, a single multivariate analysis is often preferable from a statistical point of view \citep{Senn2007,Ristl2018,FDA2017,Murray2016}.
+Multivariate analysis takes the correlation between dependent variables into account and therefore has the potential to reduce decision errors: Correlations influence the sample sizes required for decision-making with prespecified error rates and provoke under- or overpowerment when falsely omitted \citep{Chow2017,Sozu2010,Xiong2005}.